yt659/HiSparse/Readme.md

 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$CNPY_LIB
 ```

-### 3. Set up Xilinx Vitis 2020.2
+### 3. Set up svpp
+Add the path to the svpp executable to your `PATH` environment variable.
 This step is defferent depending on the installation setup on your machine.
-However, to check whether you have correctly set it up, you can do
 ```
-printenv VITIS
+which svpp
 ```
-the path to the Vitis installation should appear if it's correctly set up.
+the path to the svpp installation should appear if it's correctly set up.

 ### 4. Run the pre-complied bitstream
 This repo has a pre-complied fixed-point bitstream: ```dempo_spmv.xclbin```.